caranha/Design-and-Analysis-of-Experiments/TSUKUBA/NOTES.md

 ==================

 # TODO
-- Review of Campelo's material
-- Schedule for 2017 version of the course (including chapter schedule)
 - W0 Lecture notes
 - Prepary summary of grading rules
 - Add tsukuba reference materials and videos